bdausses/aws-profile/README.md

 **Important:** This script is used to both select and set the `AWS_PROFILE` environment variable, but can also be used to manage (add and/or delete) AWS CLI profiles.

 If you want to use this script to select and set that `AWS_PROFILE` environment variable, you must **source** this script rather than running it directly.
-For example, use `source ./aws-profile.sh` instead of `./aws-profile.sh`.
+For example, use `source aws-profile.sh` instead of `aws-profile.sh`.

 If you want to use the script to manage (add and/or delete) AWS CLI profiles, the sourcing does not need to be used.

+Examples in this README assume you have added the script to a location in your PATH for ease of use.

 ## Features